Meet our team

-Jack is another one of The Swing Era’s amazing volunteers.
+Jack is another one of The Swing Era’s amazing teachers.
 Jack is a Rockabily drummer for the band The Deadshots and he brings his sense of rhythm and musicality to his lindy hop dancing.
 Jack competed in the Jack ‘n Jill competition at BSF 2017 and Leeds Swing Revolution 2018 and was a Jack ‘n Jill finalist at Stomp Stomp 2016 and York Swing Dance Festival 2018.
 Jack has performed with The Swing Era’s performance group at Birmingham Swing Festival 2016 and won 3rd place at the 30 second showcase competition in Leeds Swing Revolution 2018.
 Full of energy and always up for a laugh so make sure not to miss this dancer!